-Deel charges clients $10 per active contract per month and 1% of total paid volume.
+Deel's monthly subscription starts at $49 per active contract.
 Active contracts are those where payments occurred within a month.
 This gives you the possibility to keep a contract inactive until you need to work again with the same contractor.
 You can learn more about Deel pricing here.
 If you have a bigger volume of contractors, Deel offers custom pricing which can be agreed on upon request.

 Additional exclusive features on Deel:

 - Off-cycle payments: Clients can pay their contractors outside of set cycles